 Carrots and Peas Recipe.
 Confession time: Vegetables in my house are typically of the frozen varietal with some salt and pepper thrown on for good measure.
 Unexciting at best.
 Today's recipe for mint glazed carrots and peas comes from the famous Fannie Farmer Boston School of Cooking cookbook, which I picked up at a local...
 Continue Reading →

-On Oysters No doubt that many will be celebrating the New Year with oysters.
+Late 1800s Introduction to Shellfish.
+No doubt that many will be celebrating the New Year with oysters.
 Delicious!
 Here is some sage advice on choosing and preparing these bivalves.
 Paragraph two - on storing oysters - is fantastic: Cellar floor Sheets Salt Corn meal Water Source: Motgomery Ward and Co's Common Sense Cookery, 1897.
-More Fun Discoveries Simple...
+More...
 Continue Reading →

 Victorian Era Christmas Dinner Menu.
 This Christmas Dinner menu will look familiar to today's reader.
 Is it missing anything?
-More Fun Discoveries A Christmas Party ~1866 Turkey Scalloped 1881 Apples Prepared for Nice Pies ~1851 Source: Salt Lake Herald, December 25, 1889.
+More Fun Discoveries from Antique Cookbooks A Christmas Party ~1866 Turkey Scalloped 1881 Apples Prepared for Nice Pies ~1851 Source: Salt Lake Herald, December 25, 1889.